- The Bible is the Word of God.

 We believe the Bible to be the inspired and infallible Word of God.
 The 39 books of the Old Testament and 27 books of the New Testament are the final authority for all Christian living, doctrine, preaching, and teaching.

 The Bible is God’s revelation about Himself, the sinfulness of man, and salvation through Jesus Christ.
-Being given by God, the Bible is both fully and verbally inspired by Him and inerrant in the original writings.
+Being given by God, the Bible is both fully and verbally inspired by Him and infallible and inerrant in the original writings.
 The Scriptures should be read and studied by believers, both privately and corporately, in order to fully mature in the grace and knowledge of God.

 THE PERSON AND WORK OF JESUS CHRIST